ttullius/Tlab/content/publication/anonymous-1990-vy/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: The structure of DNA in a nucleosome.
+title: The structure of DNA in a nucleosome
 subtitle: ''
 summary: ''
 authors: